mohseneasadi/mohseneasadi/README.md

 <br />

-Hi, I'm Mohseneh🙌, a Business Analyst and Aspiring Data Scientist who passionate about learning how data shapes our world.
+Hi, I'm Mohseneh🙌, a Business Analyst and Aspiring Data Scientist who is passionate about learning how data shapes our world.
-This repository is going to represent my skills and share my projects and there is a way to track my progress in Data Science and Data Analytics-related topics.✌
+This repository is going to represent my skills and share my projects and is a way to track my progress in Data Science and Data Analytics-related topics.✌

 **Introduction:**